storageos/storageos.github.io/_docs/overview/whatisstorageos.md

 StorageOS has been built using modern tools and design methodologies to meet the demands of modern infrastructure and workflows allowing application owners to seamlessly provision and manage their data around rapid development cycles.

 StorageOS can be deployed to bare-metal, virtual machines, cloud, or Docker-based infrastructure.
 It is designed from the ground up for automation.
 Management is simple using an easy to use API, CLI and Web-based UI.
-It is available as a free developer tier and pay-as-you-go for beyond 1TB capacities and enterprise features.
+It is available as a free developer tier and pay-as-you-go for beyond 1TB capacities and for enterprise features.

 ## A. Why use containers?
 Containerisation or Microservices are arguably the next big wave of disruption in technology infrastructure since VMware and virtualisation.